 Chris Njunge is an Assistant Professor of Organizational Behavior and Leadership in the Bachelor’s Degree for Professionals Program and the School of Management.
-He has a PhD in Information Systems at Claremont Graduate University.
-He has more than ten years of experience in Industry having worked in Financial Services for three years, working first in Document Management Systems and later in Investor Accounting.
-He worked for Intuit Corporation for four years, and Digital Insight Corporation for two years in Data Center Operations.
+He has a PhD in Information Systems and Technology from Claremont Graduate University.
+He has more than ten years of experience in Industry having worked in the Financial Services and Software Industries.
 He has held various roles as a Business Analyst, Project Manager and as a Manager.
 His research interests include sports analytics, global development, and organizational behavior and leadership.

 M.S. in Information Systems from California Lutheran University